Tzion0/CTF/DiceCTF/2022/knock-knock/README.md

 ```
 #### Note: For lower version of nodejs, it will return `undefined` instead.

-So the correct code should be `crypto.randomUUID()` instead to get the proper random secret.
+So the correct code should be `crypto.randomUUID()` to get the proper random secret.
 With that, I create a small script to generate URL of other paste, I assuming that the first paste `id=0` is the flag:

 ```
 const crypt = require('crypto');